Zaïko Langa Langa: First line-up changes and innovations

 One of Zaïko Langa Langa's pioneering innovations was the excision of the horn section from their compositions, diverging from the prevailing format favored by contemporaries like TPOK Jazz.
 This stylistic shift helped establish the third wave of Congolese rumba, following the first generation of artists like Wendo Kolosoy and the second generation of ensemble bands such as TPOK Jazz and African Jazz.
 Between 1971 and 1974, Zaïko Langa Langa experienced significant growth, releasing over fifty singles.
 In 1971, a dispute arose when Bimi Ombale expressed interest in transitioning from drummer to vocalist.
 Facing internal resistance, he temporarily left to join Tony Dee Bokito Bokoma's Tabou National, only to return months later.
 That same year, Meridjo Belobi, a former student at the Institut Supérieur des Techniques Appliquées (ISTA) in Barumbu, was recruited as the new drummer.
 His proximity to the band's rehearsal space at Hôtel Azur facilitated his involvement, and with the endorsement of D.V.
 Moanda, Belobi became the official drummer, allowing Ombale to shift to a lead vocal role.
-Additional recruits in 1971 included bassist Pierre Muaka Mbeka (known as Oncle Bapius) and vocalist Jean-Pierre Efongé Isekofeta, known as Gina wa Gina.
+Vocalist Jean-Pierre Efongé Isekofeta, known as Gina wa Gina, also joined in 1971.

-Shortly after his induction, Bapius instituted a novel bass-playing style named trombone or kindobika that differed from the band's antecedent influences.
+Bapius instituted a novel bass-playing style named trombone or kindobika that differed from the band's antecedent influences.
 According to himself, he was inspired by traditional Kongo music and dances he performed as a boy scout.
 Efonge gained acclaim after his song "Consolation", released in 1972, became a hit.
 Meridjo switched from congas to drums, after Ombale's departure.
 The pop section's soloist, Mbuta Matima, transitioned to the typical section.
 During this period, Zaïko Langa Langa became one of Zaïre's premier bands, and Jules Presley adopted the stage name Papa Wemba.
 Shortly after, they joined Verckys' emblematic label, Éditions Vévé.